Muhammad Wakili: Early life and education

 Wakili hails from Gombe State and had his basic education there.
-He earned a bachelor of arts degree in Languages and Linguistics from the University of Maiduguri, Borno State.
+He earned a Bachelor of Arts degree in Languages and Linguistics from the University of Maiduguri, Borno State.
 In 1986, he participated in the National Youth Service Corps scheme, and then enlisted two years later into the Nigeria Police (Force) as a cadet assistant superintendent.

 Career

 After graduating from the university, Wakili was enlisted into the Nigeria Police Academy Wudil Kano State where he was trained and deemed fit in character and morals.
 On the completion of the assistant superintendent course at the Academy, he was commissioned as a ASP in 1989, Wakili worked in different police commands.
 His first place of posting was Malumfashi in the present day Katsina State.
-From Malumfashi he was transferred to Tafawa Balewa LGA in Bauchi State, he served as a Divisional Police Officer and led a police team in an operation at a village called Zalanga.
+From Malumfashi he was transferred to Tafawa Balewa LGA in Bauchi State, he served as a Divisional Police Officer and lead a police team in an operation at a village called Zalanga.

-Wakili worked in EFCC, other Wakili's places of work include serving as 2iC Operations in Kano, Lagos Police commands and Democratic Republic of Congo 1997 for peacekeeping operations.
+Wakili worked in EFCC, other Wakili's places of work include serving as 2IC Operations in Kano, Lagos Police commands and Democratic Republic of Congo 1997 for peacekeeping operations.